- Our Mission

 Students have sufficient time between classes for restroom and locker needs.
 If a student is tardy to class, detention or ISS will be assigned.

-Progressive Discipline for Tardies to Class: 1-5 Verbal Warning
+Progressive Discipline for Tardies to School or Class:

 CHECK-OUTS FROM SCHOOL